-Identifying PTSD in Yourself or Someone You Love
+Identifying PTSD or C-PTSD in Yourself or Someone You Love

-Those who are experiencing PTSD have likely had a "fight or flight” response to a traumatic experience.
+Those who are experiencing PTSD or C-PTSD often first recognize they are affected by having had a freeze-response or a “fight or flight” response to a traumatic experience.
 This normal reaction to impending danger is ingrained in our psyche to prevent us from harm, but in PTSD, that natural response may deeply change a person.